Do you know any successful, married property managers? We do.

-Our guests are MaryAnn Hoffman and Andrew Dougill from Hoffman Realty in Tampa, Florida.
+Our guests are MaryAnn Hoffman and Andrew Dougill from Hoffman Realty, a Tampa property management and real estate company.
 MaryAnn founded the company in 1998, right after she graduated from the University of South Florida.
 There were a lot of investors who wanted her to manage their properties, so she started the company.
 Later, she met Andrew and got married.

 Now, these married property managers work together and they’re going to share some tips for success.
 If you’re a listener who is thinking about going into business with your partner or spouse, you’ll want to pay attention.
 The advice you hear will help you decide if it’s the right time.
 It will also help you plan for the potential rewards and challenges.

 How Did These Married Property Managers Get Started?

 MaryAnn was already in real estate when they got married, and Andrew was working for a large corporation as an engineer.
 He had a nice corner office downtown and even his own parking spot.
 Then, he got laid off in 2000, during the burst of the dot-com bubble.
 This was scary for MaryAnn who wondered if her business could support the both of them while he looked for a new job in his field.

 They created something good from a bad situation.

 MaryAnn needed a website and a lot of technical support.
 So, she suggested that Andrew work for her company while he looked for his next job.